awsdocs/aws-cloudhsm-user-guide/doc_source/key_mgmt_util-aesWrapUnwrap.md

 ```

 **Example : Unwrap an Encryption Key**
-This example shows how to use `aesWrapUnwrap` to unwrap \(decrypt\) a wrapped \(encrypted\) key in a file\.
+This example shows how to use aesWrapUnwrap to unwrap \(decrypt\) a wrapped \(encrypted\) key in a file\.
 You might want to do an operation like this one before importing a key to the HSM\.
-For example, if you try to use `imSymKey` to import an encrypted key, it returns an error because the encrypted key doesn't have the format of a plaintext key of that type\.
+For example, if you try to use the imSymKey command to import an encrypted key, it returns an error because the encrypted key doesn't have the format that is required for a plaintext key of that type\.
 The command unwraps the key in the `3DES.key.wrapped` file and writes the plaintext to the `3DES.key.unwrapped` file\.
 The command uses the `-m` parameter with a value of `0` to indicate unwrap mode\.
-It uses the `-w` parameter to specify an AES key in the HSM \(key handle 6\) as the wrapping key\.
+It uses the `-w` parameter to specify an AES key in the HSM \(key handle `6`\) as the wrapping key\.
 It writes the resulting wrapped key to the `3DES.key.unwrapped` file\.

 ```
  Command:  aesWrapUnwrap -m 0 -f 3DES.key.wrapped -w 6 -out 3DES.key.unwrapped